Michelle Woolerson

 Both assessments follow the same structured pathway:

-Stage 1 – Pre-assessment call (approx. 15 mins)
+Stage 1 – Pre-assessment call (15 mins) Phone consultation

-Stage 2 – Interview appointment (1.5-2 hours)
+Stage 2 – Interview appointment (1.52 hours) In-Clinic Visit

-In-person condition-specific testing and structured observations.
+In-person assessment involving further autism-specific testing and observations.

-Stage 4 – Report preparation (2–3 weeks)
+Stage 4 – Report preparation (2–3 weeks) Report Writing – Michelle

-Stage 5 – Feedback appointment (1-1.5 hours)
+Stage 5 – Feedback appointment (1-1.5 hours) In-Clinic Visit

 • Autism assessment: $2,350